 By using Mentimeter, the audience can look at the slides on their smartphones, so if there was something they missed or wanted to go back over they can easily do it.
-This also allows them to participate while you speak and ‘like’ the slide or send a ‘heart’ for example, which is great for you to know which slides the audience like best.
+This also allows them to participate while you speak and ‘like’ the slide or send a ‘heart’ for example, which is great for you to know which slides the audience likes best.

 Telling stories and letting your personality shine through, can make you more relatable to the audience.
 Storytelling and sharing your personal experiences is the best way to capture and maintain the audience’s attention whilst keeping them entertained.
 People want to hear what happens next and it will make your presentation more memorable.

 A fun way to wake the audience up and get everyone to smile!
 Smiling is a great pick-me-up and releases endorphins which will put everyone in a better mood!
 Win-win!

 Inviting people and guest speakers on stage is a great way to change the topic, get a new perspective and switch up the presenting style helping to re-engage your audience.
-Note: plan in advance, you don’t want to spring this on someone last minute or mid-way through the presentation!
+Note: plan, you don’t want to spring this on someone last minute or mid-way through the presentation!

 This might seem a bit old-fashioned but it can catch the audience’s attention and make it amusing.
 Using props to your advantage either to demonstrate or reinforce your point will make the presentation more interesting.
 It is a different approach to the standard ‘lecturing’ presentation style where the audience is read with bullet points on the screen.
 It also allows them to visualize what you are talking about.

 To interact successfully with your audience, the presentation slides should be used in combination with some of the other tips mentioned in this article.
 This will help your audience to stay focussed, enable them to recall your main points and in turn allow you to deliver an effective, engaging presentation.